 Sarena and I visited the tourism office of Galway after breakfast then wallked to the cathedral.
 It is amazing-simply beautiful and one of my favorites.
 I could feel a sense wholeness being there and I admired, as I usually do, the stained glass works.

-After I got holy water on my hands and forehead an elderly man named John approached me and shared some kind words with me asking where I was from, what I was looking forward to seeing in Galway and talked about his past experience visiting and staying in Boston.
+As I standing by the holy water, an elderly man named John approached me and shared some kind words with me asking where I was from, what I was looking forward to seeing in Galway and talked about his past experience visiting and staying in Boston.
 He was quite friendly.

 After the church visit we walked along the canal and came across a ferret named Migoloo out on his routine walk.
 We also came by this alley where the walls displayed a panorama of street art.